MihaelIsaev/MihaelIsaev/README.md

 I have a lot of interesting solutions for your iOS/macOS and server-side swift projects 🚀

-I'm programming from 2004 and I'm in love with iOS development since 2010 ❤️
+I'm programming since 2004 and I'm in love with iOS development since 2010 ❤️

 - 🔭 I’m currently working on one secret project 😜
 - 🌱 I’m always learning 🤓